 Data Description

-The original data set contains a total of 30,697 shot attempts by Kobe Bryant in his 20 years’ career with related data to his shots attempts.
+The original data set contains a total of 30,697 shot attempts by Kobe Bryant in his 20 years’ career with related data to his shot attempts.
 The data was partitioned as follows:

 25,697 records which were used as the training set in the models.